 A few months ago I had a dad.
 I had a grandpa too.
 A few months ago there were five people in my family.
 Five of us around the dinner table.
-Five of us watching a new series on TV.
-Five people speaking over each other, helping each other, laughing with each other, loving each other, arguing with each other.
+Five of us watching a film together on TV.
+Five people speaking over each other, helping each other, laughing with each other, laughing at each other, complaining about each other, loving each other, arguing with each other.

-Now they’re gone.
+Now two of us are gone.
 One lost to a sudden and unexpected illness, one to a devastating and traumatic two-year battle with severe depression, both within just weeks of each other.

 Sometimes I feel like an impenetrable door suddenly fell between all of us one day.
-One life on one side of the door, and a new life on the other.
-I can feel the glowing warmth, security, certainty and optimism through that door… where it always was, but I know I can’t open it.
-Our world peeled away around us and everything we knew had changed.
-If it wasn’t for the support of family and friends holding us together, I can’t imagine how we’d have come to terms with it.
+Our old life on one side of the door, and a new life on the other.
+I can feel the glowing warmth, security, certainty and optimism through that closed door… where it will always stay, but I know I can’t open it.
+Our world peeled away around us and everything we knew changed.
+If it wasn’t for the support of family and friends holding us together, I can’t imagine how we’d have come to terms with everything that happened.

-It’s just those small things you thought were insignificant, or took for granted, that leave the largest hole.
+It’s all the small things I thought were insignificant or took for granted that left the largest hole.

-The dreams I had about my how my future would be were broken in the last breaths they both took, but the last breath of those dreams have given me new ones.
-They spurred me on to search for what was really important.
+The dreams I had about my how our future as a family would be, what my future would be, were broken in the last breaths they both took, but the last breath of those dreams have given me new ones.
+They spurred me on to search for what was really important in my life.
 The things I’d been missing.
-I feel like this latest crisis in my life has galvanised me to make the changes I need, to find courage to change the things I had been prioritising.
+I feel like I’ve been galvanised to make the changes I need and to find the courage to change what I’ve been working towards.

 Learning from the past

-I can pinpoint certain events in my life when I’ve been faced with a crisis, be that external or internal when something out of your control hurts you in ways you never imagined.
+I can pinpoint certain events in my life when I’ve been faced with a crisis, be that external or internal when something out of my control hurt me or changed me in ways I’d never imagined.

 Alexander Dumas wrote that “he who has felt the deepest grief, is best able to experience supreme happiness” and I agree.
-From the viewpoint that happiness can only be measured in relation to your experience of its opposite, sadness.
-One is not as meaningful without having experienced the other.
-I experienced some of my happiest moments (the kind that brings tears to your eyes, goosebumps up your arms and your heart into your throat) the most often when I was recovering from a difficult change in my life.
+My happiness can only be measured in relation to my experience of its opposite, sadness.

-It’s the gratefulness of the privilege of your happiness that brings forward the joy.
-The complete understanding that in that moment you are blessed by chance, by an external entity, by nature, by the universe; to be allowed to revel in the events unfolding around you and feel them fill your heart.
+I believe that it is in feeling grateful for the privilege of your happiness that brings forward true joy.
+The complete understanding that in that happy moment you are blessed by chance, by an external entity, by nature, by the universe; to be allowed to revel in the events unfolding around you and feel them fill your heart.